u1-liquid/openpollslack-i18n/self_host.md

 In this step, I have deactivated "Messages Tab".
 Nothing to use it are really implemented in this app.

-#### Slash Commands
-Inside the "Basic Information" page, click on "Slash Commands" under "Add features and functionality".

-In this page, click on "Create New Command" Fill the next fields:

-- Command: The name of the command inside slack.
-Mine is "/openpoll"
-- Request URL: Fill with `https://YOURHOSTNAME/slack/commands` and replace `YOURHOSTNAME` with yours.
-Mine is `https://api.openpoll.dev.slack.alcor.space/slack/commands`
-- Short Description: Describe the command here.
-Mine is simply "Create a poll"
-- Usage Hint: Give hint to user.
-Mine is `"What is you favourite color ?"
-"Red" "Green" "Blue" "Yellow"`
-- Escape channels, users, and links sent to your app: I've not ticked the box.
-No usage required in the app.

 #### Permissions
 Inside the "Basic Information" page, click on "Premissions" under "Add features and functionality" or find the "OAuth & Permissions" entry in left menu.